HandsOnDataViz/bookdown-template/docs/bookdown-template.md

 numbered figures are required by the publisher.
 Furthermore, Markdown formatting does not allow conditional output.

-For these reasons, this book primarily uses R code-chunk formatting for images.
+For these reasons, this book *primarily uses R code-chunk formatting for images*.
 The syntax is more complex but supports auto-numbering in HTML and PDF, and conditional output for interactive and static images.
 Note that R code-chunk images do *not* easily convert with Pandoc from Markdown to AsciiDoc, but “Figure x Caption” appears as a placeholder.